-The following table sets forth summary historical financial information derived from Juniper's unaudited financial statements as of March 31, 2020 and 2021 and for the three months ended March 31, 2020 and 2021 and Juniper's audited financial statements as of December 31, 2019 and 2020 and for the period from August 12, 2019 (inception) through December 31, 2019 and the year ended December 31, 2020.
+The following table sets forth summary historical financial information derived from Juniper's unaudited financial statements as of March 31, 2020 and 2021 and Juniper's audited financial statements as of December 31, 2019 and 2020 and for the period from August 12, 2019 (inception) through December 31, 2019 and the year ended December 31, 2020.
 You should read the following summary financial information in conjunction with Juniper's financial statements and related notes appearing elsewhere in this prospectus.
 Juniper's statement of operations data for the three months ended March 31, 2021 and 2020 and balance sheet data as of March 31, 2021 and as of March 31, 2020 are derived from Juniper's unaudited financial statements included elsewhere in this prospectus.